 Fine says this gel face mask, made of a natural polysaccharide seaweed extract for sensitive skin, soothes while flooding the complexion with antioxidants and natural botanical extracts that hydrate and tone.

 "Using locally sourced honey for an ultra-hydrating effect, this mask is great for soothing and healing purposes," Moy explains.

-"The Pink Clay Mask by Herbivore Botanicals is super gentle and nourishing with a very mild exfoliation," says Metcalfe.
+"The Pink Clay Mask by Herbivore Botanicals is super gentle and nourishing with very mild exfoliation," says Metcalfe.
 "It is packed with vitamin C, which helps to brighten the skin.
 I love that the full list of ingredients is made up of only five very clean, natural ingredients, including organic chamomile powder, which is calming to the skin.
-One trick from Dr. Nancy Samolitis at Facile is to mix Herbivore Botanicals' Pheonix Facial Oil ($88) with the Pink Clay Mask rather than water to provide a richer, more nourishing treatment."
+One trick from Dr. Nancy Samolitis at Facile is to mix Herbivore Botanicals' Phoenix Facial Oil ($88) with the Pink Clay Mask rather than water to provide a richer, more nourishing treatment."